supremeimposter/My-Vault/DatabaseManagementSystem/Relational-Model-and-Normalization/Functional Dependency.md

 	- $AB \rightarrow AC$
 	- $A \rightarrow BC$

+> [!think]
+> Trivial FD's always hold true and they are NOT interesting to study, whereas Non-trivial FD's are interesting to study and useful.

 ### Completely Non Trivial FD
 - $X \rightarrow Y$ is completely non-trivial iff $X \cap Y = \phi$
 	- $AB \rightarrow CD$